ZionX42/ucf-dev-milstone-project/README.md

 I frequently used the Chrome developer tools to test the website.
 It also helped me with finding where the UX faults are.

 Another tool I used at the end of the project was Unicorn Revealer.
 Great to pinpoint any overflows.

 Other tools to validate the HTML & CSS were:

 * https://jigsaw.w3.org/css-validator/
 * https://validator.w3.org/

+Note about the code formatting: It was mentioned to me by my mentor that the code wasn't as well formatted as desired.
+I went to the auto formatting fuction provided by Gitpod (Alt+Sift+F).

+### challenges

 The below points are some testing stories that I faced and testing challange I went through.
 They are in particular order: